Wildlife Volunteer Program in Botswana

 - Accommodation

-- 24 hour support and supervisor
+- 24-hour support and supervision

 - Donation to the project